gdlc/STAT_COMP/INCLASS/INCLASS_17.md

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

-Your script should contain the `permPVal` vector and a variable named `pvalThreshold` which if used for testing, controls the probability of making at least 1 mistake at most 0.05.
+Your script should create a vector named `permPVal` and fill that vector with the correct values from the permutation analysis.
+The script should also create a v variable named `pvalThreshold` having the threshold you recommed to use to control the probability of making at least 1 mistake at most 0.05.